SwamyDev/swamydev.github.io/_posts/2019-08-31-reinforce-algorithm.md

 $$Policy \sim \pi_\theta(a|s)$$

 This $$\theta$$ could represent the parameters of a linear equation, the weights of an Artifical Neural Network or any other parameterization.
 The point is that those parameters are "somehow" involved in producing the action selection probabilities[^density].
-The goal of the REINFORCE algorithm is now to find good values for these parameters, so our policy functions produce good probabilities.
+The goal of the REINFORCE algorithm is now to find good values for these parameters, so our policy function produces good probabilities.

 [^bayes]: If not, I recommend reading my [previous posts]({% post_url 2019-08-10-bayesian-inference %})
 [^density]: More precisely the action selection probability density distribution